BrunoMoreno/brunomoreno/README.md

 #### Bruno Queiroz

-**I'm a software developer based in Petrópolis, Rio de Janeiro, Brazil.
+I'm a software developer based in Petrópolis, Rio de Janeiro, Brazil.
 I have more than 10 years of experience in fullstack development for the most varied companies and projects.
 I am passionate about Linux and Open-Source, and I like to always be learning new technologies.

+- 🌱 I’m currently learning Go and Typescript.

 <!--
 **BrunoMoreno/brunomoreno** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.